 Final Draft Student

 If you’re a student you can get Final Draft 11 at a significant discount.
 Final Draft student access will require you to prove your affiliation with an academic organization of some sort.
 There are some documents that must be filled out.

 Once you do this, you can gain access to the program in its entirety for much less than the average customer.

 Final Draft 11 New and Improved

-The above features have stayed the same, but there are many that have been improved from their Final Draft 10 versions, and some brand new ones that were added to Final Draft 11.
+The above features have stayed the same, but there are many that have been improved from their Final Draft 10 previous versions, and some brand new ones that were added to Final Draft 11.